zkLayer/risc0/bonsai/examples/governance/README.md

 TEST_USE_ZKVM=false forge test
 ```

-Additionally there are tests for the guest alone that can be run with.
+Additionally, there are tests for the guest alone that can be run with.

 ```bash
 cargo test